-What do you know about Exchange-traded funds?
-They are passively managed funds, known for merging the advantages of stocks and mutual funds, because they can be exchanged regularly at market price, but include a much wider diversity of assets and the fees are significantly lower.
+What do you know about Exchange-traded funds or ETFs?
+They are passively managed funds, known for merging the advantages of stocks and mutual funds, because they can be exchanged at any moment in the market, but offer much more diversity and the fees are significantly lower.

 About Index Funds

-If you decide to exchange the EUR/USD pair, for instance, you speculate how many dollars it will take to buy a euro, expecting that the euro will increase compared to the dollar.
-Then, if you bought each euro for 1.15 USD and you sell them back when their price is 1.20 USD, you'll be keeping that margin.
+If you decide to trade EUR and USD, for example, you buy euros and pay with dollars, expecting that the euro will raise its price compared to the dollar.
+Then, if you purchased each euro at 1.15 USD and you sell them back when they cost 1.20 USD, you'll be keeping that difference.

-It is possible that you have seen the acronym CFD repeatedly if you entered this broker before.
-Before we come back to it, we must say that cryptocurrency trading on the platform is only CFD when you go short or leverage higher than x2 (nevertheless, the platform does not even allow this option).
+You probably have found the term CFD repeatedly if you entered this broker before.
+Before we come back to this, you should know that cryptocurrency trading on the platform is only CFD when you are short-selling.

-- The Facebook goes from $ 50 to $ 30 (as you presumed, it devaluates)
+- The Facebook goes from $ 50 to $ 30 (as you calculated, the price decreases)

 - The difference is yours, so, you will have earned $ 2000

-If you still don't know what “leverage” is, we'll put it short: it is the ability to use a higher amount than you actually have.
-For example, if you start with $ 100 and you leverage x2, your initial investment will be $ 200.
+In case you still don't know what “leverage” is, we'll put it short.
+When trading, it's the capacity of increasing your investment without putting extra money.
+That way, if you start with $ 100 and you use x2 leverage, you will be investing $ 200.

-Let's say that you are confident that Facebook will rise, and you consider “going long, but you only have $ 1,000 available.
+Let's pretend that you have complete certainty that Facebook will raise its price, and you want to “go long”, but you only have $ 1,000 available.
 However, it is possible to put more and earn higher profits.

-You could consider requesting a loan at your bank, but you must know that all the process takes time, and when you receive the money, Facebook might be already so expensive (if your guess was right) that trading wouldn't be able to invest the way you planned.
+You could consider asking for a loan at your bank, but it is a process that takes time, and when you receive the money, Facebook might be already at a much higher price, so you wouldn't be able to invest the way you planned.

-Leverage is like a loan, and you will only have to click a few times to get it!
-You will be able to operate with much higher amounts than what you actually have on the platform's wallet.
-As in the image below, you will see the different options you have:
+Leverage is exactly like a loan, but it is only a few clicks away!
+You will be able to invest (and earn) much higher amounts than what you actually have on the platform's wallet.
+It is simple, before investing you will see the different options as in the image below:

-Trading with other assets allows you to use even more leverage.
-This is because cryptocurrencies usually represent medium-long term investments, and leverage is used especially for day trading or short-term operations.
+With other assets, you can use more leverage.
+This is because cryptocurrencies are usually medium-long term investments.
+However, leverage is used mainly for short-term operations or day trading.
 Let's talk a bit more about how leverage works:

-- A few days later, Facebook price does increases, as you thought, and now the cost of your investment is $ 2,400 (20% higher), so you decide to sell back because you want to play it safe.
+- A few days later, Facebook price does increases, as you thought, and now the cost of your investment is $ 2,400 (20% higher), so you decide to sell back.